Client context

 Firm memory and client context.

-Memory orientation: treats accumulated client and firm context as central.
+Memory orientation: client and firm context is the central object, not a sidebar.

 Client workspace and engagement organization.